pranalivk14/Uber-Analysis/README.md

 Supply and Demand insights for Uber 2-week data

 About Dataset
-Insights from City Supply and Demand Data
+Supply and Demand insights for Uber 2-week data
-This data project has been used as a take-home assignment in the recruitment process for the data science positions at Uber.

 Assignment
 Using the provided dataset, answer the following questions: